F-I-D-O/Manuals/manuals/Programming/Python/Plotly Manual.md

 ### Adding a marker to a hard-coded location
 To add a marker to a hard-coded location, we can add it as a new trace.
 Note that we can add new traces even to a figure created using plotly express.

+## Lines
+Lines can be styled using the line parameter of the plotting functions or using the `update_traces` function.
+Important parameters:
+- `color`: the color of the line
+- `width`: the width of the line in pixels
+- `dash`: the dash pattern.
+Can be
+    - `"solid"` (default)
+    - `"dot"`: dense dashed line
+    - `"dash"`: sparse dashed line
+    - ...

 ## Title